Harvelon365/HTM1/readme.md

 # HTM1

-## Hacknotts 2024

-An esoteric programming language designed to look like HTML

-Created in 24 hours for Hacknotts 24
+HTM1 is an esoteric programming language designed to look like HTML.
+It was created in 24 hours for Hacknotts 24